mystic-finance/Stellar-RFQ/docs/TECHNICAL_ARCHITECTURE.md

 The on-chain components are the Soroban contracts (router, settlement, the two aggregators, facilities and adapters) plus the SEP-41/SAC tokens they move.
-Everything above the chain is off-chain.

 ## 2.4 Architecture constraints

-- **Non-custodial backend** — every value-changing action is signed by a wallet (taker, LP, depositor) or authorised by a contract under its on-chain policy.
+- **Non-custodial backend** — every value-changing action is signed by a wallet (taker, LP, depositor) or authorised by a contract.
 The backend holds no keys and no funds.
 - **Atomic settlement** — all legs of a fill (token swap, protocol fee, and any venue liquidity pull) move in one transaction or the whole fill reverts.
 No partial settlement state, including across blended multi-source routes.
-- **Best-price execution** — the router selects the best bid (or blend of bids) and enforces a taker specified minimum output; the fill reverts if the taker would receive less than quoted.
+- **Best-price execution** — the router selects the best bid (or blend of bids) and enforces a taker-specified minimum output; the fill reverts if the taker were to receive less than quoted.
 - **Many bid channels, one auction** — off-chain signed orders, DEX liquidity and facility bids are ranked together; all settle through the same atomic transaction.
-- **Signatures produced by wallets** — maker orders must be signable by browser wallets (xBull/Freighter) or bots wallets, using the same scheme (SEP-53).
+- **Signatures produced by wallets** — maker orders must be signable by both browser wallets (xBull/Freighter) and bot wallets using the same scheme (SEP-53).
 Contract sources (DEXes, facilities) bid via on-chain quotes, not signatures.
 - **Replay safety** — signatures are bound to a specific deployment (domain